How to Become a Rhodes Scholar

 • References

-We’ve gone over the what and why of this scholarship, so now we’ll break down the how.
-To get a Rhodes scholarship, your application materials must meet these rigorous expectations:
+We’ve gone over the what and why of this scholarship, so now we’ll break down how to get a Rhodes scholarship; your application materials must meet these rigorous expectations:

 University Transcript

-While no minimum GPA is required, the Rhodes Trust website states that those with a minimum GPA between 3.7 and 4.0 will have a higher chance of being accepted.
+While no minimum GPA is required, the Rhodes Trust website states that those with a minimum GPA between 3.7 and 4.0 will have a higher chance of acceptance.

-If your GPA is lower than a 3.7, you may be able to have a university president or another high-ranking university official submit a special GPA request on your behalf.
+If your GPA is below 3.7, you can have a university president or another high-ranking university official submit a special GPA request on your behalf.

 Valid Identification

 To apply, you must include proof of age and nationality through any form of government-issued ID.
-If you’re not a citizen of the country you reside in, you must upload proof that you are a lawful resident.
+If you’re not a citizen of your country, you must upload evidence that you are a lawful resident.

 Official Institutional Endorsement

-An endorsement from your college or university is different from your references - you will need to provide an official institutional endorsement from your school’s president, dean, or designated officer (i.e. the representative responsible for graduate fellowships).
+An endorsement from your college or university differs from your references - you must provide an official institutional endorsement from your school’s president, dean, or designated officer (i.e., the representative responsible for graduate fellowships).

 CV/Resume

-You’ll be required to submit a two-page CV containing all your relevant experiences - leadership and employment opportunities, academic accomplishments, and volunteer experiences.
-You are limited to two pages and a 10 pt font.
+You must submit a two-page CV containing all your relevant experiences - leadership and employment opportunities, academic accomplishments, and volunteer experiences.
+You are limited to two pages and a 10-point font.

 Headshot